Charity Garden Opening - Burnside

-There is a wide range of plants from trees to alpines, ensuring colour and variability throughout the year.
-Adjacent to the roadway flows the Drumbowie Burn parallel to which is a 500-foot woodland border displaying snowdrops, erythroniums, hellebores, trilliums and more, along with rhododendrons and acers.
-Near to the house is a raised bed and a large collection of troughs displaying a large range of alpines.
-The garden also boasts herbaceous beds, an ericaceous garden, screes, three alpine glass houses with award-winning plants, a polytunnel, a pond and arboretum, the last being underplanted with daffodils, camassia, fritillaries and crocus.
+This maturing and constantly changing six-and-a-half acre garden began in 2006.
+There is a wide range of plants from trees to alpines, giving colour and variability all year.
+Next to the road flows the Drumbowie Burn, parallel to which is a woodland border with snowdrops, erythroniums, hellebores, trilliums, rhododendrons and acers.
+Near the house are a raised bed and large collection of troughs, with an interesting range of alpines.
+The garden boasts herbaceous beds, ericaceous garden, screes, three alpine glasshouses with award-winning plants, an extensive Streptocarpus collection, polytunnel, pond and arboretum - underplanted with daffodils, camassia, fritillaries and crocus.
+With a view towards matrimonial harmony, there are two sheds which may be of interest.
+The garden is only 15 minutes from Dumfries House.

 This is a fundraising event for the open garden charity Scotland’s Gardens Scheme which raises money for hundreds of local charities.